GaryB432/gb-schematics/README.md

 You will need the [Reference Schematics CLI](https://www.npmjs.com/package/@angular-devkit/schematics-cli) tooling to execute these schematics.

-If you're using [Nx: Smart, Fast and Extensible Build System](https://nx.dev/) you might also like [GaryB432/gb-nx: Some miscellaneous NX plugins](https://github.com/GaryB432/gb-nx).
+If you're using [Nx: Smart, Fast and Extensible Build System](https://nx.dev/) you might also like [my miscellaneous NX plugins](https://github.com/GaryB432/gb-nx).

 > npm i @angular-devkit/schematics-cli -g